Wildfire Emergency Response Fund - Eastern Washington

 • Debris Removal and Site Preparation

-A case manager will present a survivor’s disaster-caused unmet need to the Long-Term Recovery Group.
-Members of the group have a variety of resources (human, in-kind, financial) and collaboratively provide all or parts of the resources needed to assist the survivor.
+Disaster Case Managers work with fire survivors to establish a recovery plan and present any disaster-caused unmet needs to the Long-Term Recovery Group.
+Members of the group have a variety of resources (human, in-kind, financial) and collaboratively provide all or parts of the resources needed to assist the survivors.
 This includes access to the dollars in the Wildfire Response Fund at Innovia.
+Disaster case managers through the Salvation Army are available to assist with fire recovery.
+Please call the Salvation Army at 509-325-6810 for additional information.

-A coordinated approach to resource distribution will be necessary to make sure the funds can be stretched as far as possible, doing the most good for the most people.
+A coordinated approach to resource distribution is be necessary to make sure the funds can be stretched as far as possible, doing the most good for the most people.
+Funding is addressing immediate needs through the nonprofit organizations working with fire-impacted families and individuals in Medical Lake and Elk.
+Through these organizations, assistance is available now for needs including food, gas cards, propane, utility hookups, RV winterization, and emergency shelter.

 Apply for a Grant